Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Additional material for the application

 \subsubsection{Estimated parameters in the mixture model}

-Below, we present additional estimation results concerning the parameters in the mixture model under the MNL\_RC specification.
+In the following, we present additional estimation results concerning the parameters in the mixture model under the MNL\_RC specification.
 Figure \ref{fig:application_DPconcentration} compares the prior and posterior densities of the DP concentration parameter $\alpha$.
-The Gamma prior $\alpha \sim Gamma (2,4 )$ density is shown as the dashed line and the posterior is shown in the solid line. \FloatBarrier {{Figures_Application/}}
+The vague prior density $\alpha \sim Gamma (1/4,1/4 )$, suggested by \cite{DunsonXing2009}, is shown as the dashed line and the posterior as the solid line. \FloatBarrier {{Figures/Application_Nielsen/}}

-Figure \ref{fig:application_NumComp_trace} shows the trace plot of the non-empty mixture components and Figure \ref{fig:application_NumComp_pmf} shows its posterior probability mass function.
-The posterior mode of the number of non-empty components is 10. {{Figures_Application/}}
+Figure \ref{fig:application_NumComp_pmf} shows the posterior probability mass function of the non-empty mixture components.
+The posterior mode of the number of non-empty components is six.